Keto-Eating/Keto-Recipe-API/README.md

 -   [x] **Nov 12** Shipped to our custom domain
 -   [x] **Nov 12** Ship functional version and share with friends
 -   [ ] Re-factor Favorites (WIP)
+-   [ ] Create a cart object to store current week's recipes
+-   [ ] Parse ingredientLines and create list
+-   [ ] Add same ingredients with same units to create reduced grocery list